-- Remember where I’ve been and where I’m going through fostering healthy relationships with family and friends—making a personal commitment to honesty and integrity to select the ethical path.
+- Remember where I’ve been and where I’m fostering healthy relationships with family and friends—making a personal commitment to honesty and integrity to select the ethical path.

-- Discover inner peace by going within and utilizing my heart to lead my dreams and ambitions and my mind to pursue knowledge while maintaining a sense of balance among all of my commitments.
+- Discover inner peace by going within and utilising my heart to lead my dreams and ambitions and my mind to pursue knowledge while maintaining a sense of balance among all my commitments.

-- Be content with my surroundings always to know where my security resides in my life.
+- Be content with my surroundings and always know where my security resides.

-- Savour every moment of this trip, discovering laughter, love, and happiness with each passing day.
+- Savour every trip moment, discovering laughter, love, and happiness with each passing day.

 Example 4 – Anonym

-- be kind and proactive in developing and sustaining connections with family and friends in order to be regarded as a successful spouse, father, son, brother, uncle, and friend.
+- be kind and proactive in developing and sustaining connections with family and friends to be regarded as a successful spouse, father, son, brother, uncle, and friend.

-- always behave with integrity and never compromise on honesty so that it may be claimed that I am someone who stands up for what is good and right.
+- always behave with integrity and never compromise on honesty so that it may be claimed that I stand up for what is good and right.

-- intend to approach life with a curious mind to comprehend my inner and exterior environments better.
+- intend to approach life with a curious mind to better comprehend my inner and exterior environments.

 - take care of my health by frequently exercising, eating healthily, and avoiding anything that may damage my body.